Matthew David Keirans: Identity theft scheme

 In the late 1980s, Keirans was living homeless in Albuquerque, New Mexico when he encountered William Woods.
 Keirans worked alongside Woods, who was also homeless, at a hot dog stand.
 Woods would later recall the theft of his wallet by Keirans during their time working together.
 In 1990, Keirans obtained a driver's license in Colorado under Woods's identity.
 Around this time Keirans was working as a newspaper carrier, while also allegedly committing a string of crimes under Woods's name, including vehicular theft.
 Keirans's activity with law enforcement soon ceased after he got married and had a child.
 To help corroborate his false identity, Keirans used Ancestry.com to obtain the birth certificate of Woods.
 He used the birth certificate, along with the driver's license, to build a new life under Woods's name.
 Under the false identity, Keirans opened bank accounts; applied for titles, deeds, and loans; and obtained employment.
 He eventually embarked on a career in IT, becoming a high-level administrator at a hospital system managed by the University of Iowa.
 He earned over $140,000 a year, while working remotely from his home in Wisconsin.

 To maintain his identity, Keirans stymied efforts by Woods to reclaim his identity.
 Woods, who bounced between jobs and was often homeless, made several unsuccessful attempts to convince authorities that his identity was being stolen.
 Over the course of several years in the late 2010s, Keirans took out over $200,000 in loans in Wisconsin.
 During this time, the YouTuber Yousef Saleh Erakat featured Woods discussing his travails in several videos, which garnered over a million views.
 Woods used money from Erakat to enroll in a credit monitoring service, which alerted him to loans taken out by Keirans.
 Woods went to a bank in California to try and close the loans, arguing that he did not want to pay the debt which did not belong to him.
 Representatives from the bank did not believe him, and they contacted the authorities, who in turn, contacted Keirans.
 Keirans sent the authorities documentation that convinced them that the real Woods was lying.
 Woods, as a result, was tried in court for identity theft.
-The judge, according to transcripts, described Woods as "crazy" and ordered him institutionalizated.
+The judge, according to transcripts, described Woods as "crazy" and ordered him institutionalized.
 Woods underwent forced psychiatric medication and spent over a year in jail.